An Invitation to the Recovery Party

 Sure, change is scary sometimes.
 But so is suffocation.
 If you’re feeling the latter, it may well be that the wisdom of your soul has recognized that you’ve outgrown a situation or relationship that no longer supports growth.
 Once something stops supporting growth, it starts to hold us back instead.

 As Jung’s quote reminds us, the soul was designed to celebrate—even when other parts of our self are late to the party.
 The soul looks for any opportunity to move us toward our destiny, to expand our horizons, and to become who we are meant to be.

 When you receive an invitation to your soul’s party, take it and go—even if (especially if!) the party is outside of your comfort zone.

-The New Crescent Moon Program 8 Week Program Starts July 26th Private Group Program from the comfort of your home The New Crescent Moon Program Do you need help understanding why you do what you do with food?
-You’ve come to the right place, I can help you!
-In...
+The New Crescent Moon Program 8 Week Program Starts January 31st 2021 Private Group Program from the comfort of your home The New Crescent Moon Program Do you need help understanding why you do what you do with food?
+You’ve come to the right place, I can help...

 Soul Hunger Video Series July 6- July 26th Virtually from the Comfort of Your Home!
 Soul Hunger Video Series Discover Why you Struggle with Eating How to Respond to it Differently & The Essential Recovery Skills with Anita Johnston,...

 iaedp Symposium 2020A Vision of Hope Using Indigenous Ways of Knowing to Heal Eating Disorders March 26-29th 2020 Omni Orlando Resort at ChampionsGate 1500 Masters Blvd Championsgate, Florida 33896 United States http://www.iaedp.com

 Traditional folk tales and multicultural myths can be used as powerful tools in the treatment of eating disorders because they are repositories of ancient wisdom about the human condition and because they teach the language of symbolism, imagery, and metaphor.
 These...